TapsUIUX/Angular-6/README.md

-HttpClient parses the json itself which is good but some time it throws error. it is safe to use HTTP and parse it useng map if situation needs it.
+HttpClient parses the json itself which is good but some time it throws error. it is safe to use HTTP and parse it using map if situation needs it.

 (Special case UNICODE fething from php services )